Moon145-iut/hallucination_benchmark/README.md

    python -m spacy download en_core_web_sm python -m nltk.downloader punkt stopwords
    ```
-2. Configure your OpenAI credentials in the environment where you run the scripts (for example in VSCode's integrated terminal):
+2. (Optional) Select the open-source LLM you want to run locally or through Hugging Face.
+   By default the toolkit loads `google/flan-t5-base`.
+To override this, set:
    ```
-   export OPENAI_API_KEY="sk-..."
+   export FREE_LLM_MODEL="google/flan-t5-large"
-   # optional
-   export OPENAI_BASE_URL="https://..."      # custom endpoint, if any export OPENAI_ORG_ID="org-..."            # organisation, if used
    ```
-   On Windows PowerShell use `$Env:OPENAI_API_KEY="sk-..."`, etc.
+   On Windows PowerShell use `$Env:FREE_LLM_MODEL="google/flan-t5-large"`, etc.
+   Any Hugging Face text2text model that fits in your environment should work.
 3. The scripts automatically resolve resource files relative to the repository, so you can run them either from the project root (`python generation/generate.py ...`) or from their respective subdirectories as described below.
 4. In VSCode, select the interpreter that has these dependencies installed (`Ctrl+Shift+P` → `Python: Select Interpreter`).
 This removes the `reportMissingImports` diagnostics from Pylance.